jdigger/git-process/README.md

 ## Anticipated Use Cases ##

-1. User creates new local branch for focussed work.
+1. User creates new local branch for focused work.
 1. User pushes local branch to remote (as feature branch) by merging/rebasing with the integration branch, then pushing to the branch to remote.
 1. User closes local branch by rebasing integration branch first, then pushing local to integration.
 1. User initiates GitHub "pull request" to ease collaboration.